nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks
-2. Task manager shows a list of tasks.
+2. System shows a list of tasks.
 3. User requests to delete a specific task in the list
-4. Task manager deletes the task <br>
+4. System deletes the task <br>
 Use case ends.

 **Extensions**